khaledAlzeer/machine-learning-reinforcement-learning-ucb/README.md

 UCB successfully identifies the best-performing ad within the first ~1,000 rounds and continues to exploit it for the remaining 9,000 rounds — significantly outperforming random selection.

----

-*Part of the Machine Learning A-Z series — Reinforcement Learning section.*